Menu

 A tranquilliser comes in a capsule or a white tablet form.
 They may also have different colours which depend upon their strength.
 Some are liquids or gels such as Temazepam.

-How are Tranquillisers Taken?
+How Are Tranquillisers Taken?

 People take them as capsules or tablets under medical conditions.
 This is done on the street as well but sometimes they are also injected.
-The capsules arе either emptied or the tablets are crushed.
+The capsules are either emptied or the tablets are crushed.
 When someone injects these drugs, the results can be lethal.

-What Happens to You When You Take Tranquillisers?
+What Happens To You When You Take Tranquillisers?

 These drugs calm you down and reduce restlessness or agitation.
 They can produce drowsiness and decreased dental activity.
 They can relax the muscles and when taken in higher doses the person can become dizzy, forgetful and can go to sleep.